Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 “The BO bid was just way too high.
 Double that of SpaceX and SpaceX has much more hardware progress.”
 He added that Bezos should be more involved in Blue Origin.
 “I think he needs to run BO full-time for it to be successful.
 Frankly, I hope he does.”

 The fight signifies how companies have taken the place of nations in the battle for space primacy.
-SpaceX, Amazon and Blue Origin are reprising the roles of the U.S. and the Soviet Union at the dawn of the Space Age.
+SpaceX, Amazon and Blue Origin are reprising the roles of the United States and the Soviet Union at the dawn of the Space Age.
 That rivalry drove NASA to put astronauts on the moon.
 This one could, too, once it gets out of court.

 But it also shows how space has become just like any other business, and the fight to orbit is like any other coldblooded capitalist slugfest, whether it be Coke and Pepsi, Avis and Hertz, or Microsoft and Apple.